Shafin1196/diu_result/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This personal project.
+This app is to get semester result of Daffodil International University.

 A few resources to get you started if this is your first Flutter project: